How to Protect Your Child From a Narcissistic Father or Mother

 I cringe when I hear good parents talk about doing the wrong thing.

-They incorrectly think the thing to do is disparaging the narcissist to the children, withholding court-ordered visitation, or otherwise taking their own conduct down to that of the narcissistic parent.
+They incorrectly think the thing to do is disparage the narcissist to the children, withhold court-ordered visitation, or otherwise take their own conduct down to that of the narcissistic parent.

 What causes this?

-Do you think the Family Law Judge is going to have much empathy for your situation or believe you to be the better parent for custody purposes if he or she sees you in the same light as the other?
+Do you think the Family Law Judge will have much empathy for your situation or believe you to be the better parent for custody purposes if he or she sees you in the same light as the other?

 The last time a parent who seriously physically or emotionally abused his or her children got up one day and decided it's time to stop was…any guesses?